-Faculty in Sociology and Anthropology are active in working with scholars throughout the School of Humanities and Social Science to develop our new MA program in Eurasian studies.
+Faculty in Sociology and Anthropology are active in working with scholars throughout the School of Sciences and Humanities to develop our new MA program in Eurasian studies.
 Sofiya An contributes to the Eurasian Studies general methodology course.
 Alima Bissenova offers a graduate-level anthropology elective on cutting-edge social science in Eurasia.
 Paula Dupuy and Reed Coil offer directed readings/research in advanced archaeological and biological anthropological methods.
 Erika Alpert teaches upper level coursework in Anthropology that is open to graduate students.

 In addition to these course offerings, a number of our faculty specialize in Eurasian and Eastern European studies, and are able to serve as thesis advisors: